W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 ::: details Expanded
 The escape from darkness involves two stages: First [stage], the recognition that darkness cannot hide.
-²This step [recognising that darkness cannot hide] usually entails fear.
+²This step [recognizing that darkness cannot hide] usually entails fear.
 ³Second [stage], the recognition that there is nothing you want to hide even if you could [hide something].
-⁴This step [recognising there is nothing you want to hide] brings escape from fear.
+⁴This step [recognizing there is nothing you want to hide] brings escape from fear.
 ⁵When you have become willing to hide nothing, you will not only be willing to enter into communion but will also understand peace and joy.
 :::

 ::: details Substituted
 The escape from darkness involves two stages: First stage, the recognition that darkness cannot hide.
-²Recognising that darkness cannot hide usually entails fear.
+²recognizing that darkness cannot hide usually entails fear.
 ³Second stage, the recognition that there is nothing you want to hide even if you could hide something.
-⁴Recognising there is nothing you want to hide brings escape from fear.
+⁴recognizing there is nothing you want to hide brings escape from fear.
 ⁵When you have become willing to hide nothing, you will not only be willing to enter into communion but will also understand peace and joy.
 :::